-What is an ETF?
+What Is an ETF?
 ETF Trading & Investing Guide

-What is an ETF?
+What Is an ETF?
 ETF Trading & Investing Guide

 What Is an ETF?

-Most ETFs are passive, which means to track an index.
+Most ETFs are passive, which means to track a market index.
 Their aim is to provide an investor exposure to some particular segment of the market in an attempt to return the average for that market.
 If there’s a type of investment that you want broad, diversified exposure to, there’s probably an ETF for it.

 How Do ETFs Work?